angeladianas/sl_shopify_solution/README.md

 ```

 ## 3. Data Marts and Reports
-In order to get information regarding "Revenue, Item Sales, Variant Price Changes, By Product, By Customer, By Date, if payment has been made and the time it occurred", the first step is to create a table called order_detail.
+In order to get information regarding "Revenue, Item Sales, Variant Price Changes, By Product, By Customer, By Date, if payment has been made and the time it occurred", the first step is to create a table called `order_detail`.
 This is a fact table with a structure depicted in the Entity Relationship Diagram above.
+You can find the SQL logic to build this table under `/models/mart/order_detail.sql`.

 This table contains the most detailed view of each order line as it incorporates information across different staging/dim tables.
 It'll be easy to form many metrics based on this table through filtering, aggregation, and other SQL operations.

-The details of the order_detail table is as follows:
+The details of the `order_detail` table is as follows:
 | Column Name | Description | Possible Use Cases |
 | --- | --- | --- |
 | `order_id` | Order ID | To count how many orders have been made |